GreatOverlordX/Newbie-projects-py/README.md

 # Newbie-projects-py
-This are projects that are created by me, to put on practice what I have learned on Python.
+These are projects based on the knowledge adquired throughout my journy on learning python.
+Knowledge I keep enhancing everyday on studying and practicing.